edocAdmin/edoc-organizer-help/pages/01.Overview/03.installing-edoc-organizer/docs.md

 visible: true
 ---

+[ui-tabs position="top-left" active="0" theme="default"]
+[ui-tab title="On-Premise Edition"]
 **Note: Before you purchase eDoc Organizer, you can download a full trial free for 15 days.**

 You can download and install eDoc Organizer from our web site home page.
 Installing eDoc Organizer is very easy.
 If you have any problems in the installation process, please contact our [technical support team](mailto:support@edocllc.com).

 **Note: Before installing eDoc Organizer, please refer to the [System Requirements](https://help.edocorganizer.com/overview/system-requirements) section.**

-To download either edition of eDoc Organizer, simply follow the steps given below.
+To download the On-Premise edition of eDoc Organizer, simply follow the steps given below.

 # On-Premise